Fortress-Blast/Fortress-Blast/README.md

 --------

 - `sm_fortressblast` - Opens the Fortress Blast help menu.
 - `sm_setpowerup <player> <0-6>` - Sets a player's powerup by ID number.
+Also works with the tags @all, @red, @blue and @me.
 Only users with the Z flag can use this command.

 ConVars
 -------

 - `sm_fortressblast_bot <0-1>` - Disable or enable bots using powerups within a random amount of time.
-Default 1.
+On by default.
 - `sm_fortressblast_bot_min <#>` - Minimum time for bots to use a powerup.
 Default 2.
 - `sm_fortressblast_bot_max <#>` - Maximum time for bots to use a powerup.
 Default 15.
 - `sm_fortressblast_debug <0-1>` - Disable or enable debug mode, which displays messages in chat and lets all players set powerups.
-Default off.
+Off by default.
 - `sm_fortressblast_drop <0-2>` - How to handle dropping powerups on death.
 0 = Never drop, 1 = Only drop on maps with no .json file (default), 2 = Always drop.
 - `sm_fortressblast_drop_rate <0-100>` - Set the chance a player will drop a powerup on death out of 100.
 Default 5.
 - `sm_fortressblast_drop_team <1-3>` - Set the teams that will drop powerups on death.
 1 = Both (default), 2 = RED, 3 = BLU.